Hello everyone and welcome to Wardens of the Midwest !

 What characters do you purchase?

-In my opinion, the correct answer is one big character with 2 to 3 fate and then pass for the fate.
+In my opinion, the correct answer is one big character with 2 or 3 fate and then pass for the fate (Except against Crab, because of Way of the Crab.
+That scenario vs Crab is a whole other discussion).
 Which character depends on what they are and what they do, but by putting multiple fate on a big character and passing, you may have a relatively poor conflict phase this round (I’d recommend playing defensively that round anyway), but you’ll almost certainly enter the next phase with a big character with fate on them.
 Then you can use that additional fate from passing (and under-buying) to purchase more characters that support that character from round 1.
 Then, in the third round, you can continue to build the board presence that will ultimately win you the game.

 A lot of new players will think a 4 and a 3 or maybe a 3 and a 3 with a fate is the right choice.
 This is a trap.
 You may have a more successful round 1 but, in all likelihood, you’re building from the ground up again in round 2, in which you only have 7 or maybe 8 fate to work with.
 Meanwhile, it isn’t uncommon that your opponent kept 1 or maybe 2 characters from the previous round and then they can build their board state and quickly overwhelm you.